yosvelquintero/yosvelquintero/README.md

 Hi there!, my name is Yosvel Quintero and I'm a software engineer with a passion for creating high-quality, scalable, and maintainable applications.
-I am specialized in TypeScript, Nx, Angular, RxJS, NgRx, NestJS, and Appwrite.
+I am specialized in Nx TypeScript[Angular, RxJS, NgRx, React, React Native, Redux, Vue, Nuxt, Pinia, NestJS], and PaaS[Appwrite, Supabase]

 #### Skills